This document provides instructions for testing GraphQL queries using the .http file in the REST Client extension for VS Code.

 }

 If your query requires variables, you can include them just like in the previous examples.
-For instance, if you want to pass an id
+For instance, if you want to pass an id variable to fetch a specific post, your request could look like this:

 ### Get Post By Id